luke6722/snackamole/README.md

 How to Play:
 ------------
-Double-click "SnackaMole.bat" to start the game!
+Double-click "SnackaMole.bat" to start the game

 Controls:
 ---------